3. Home Gym Workout

 To use a battle rope, one must stand with their knees slightly bent and feet hip-width apart with a battle rope in each hand.

 When using a battle rope, proper posture is the key.
-You generally want to stand with your knees slightly bent in a quarter-squat.
-As a result, you can avoid overarching or rounding your back by stacking your spine over your pelvis.
+You generally want to stand with your knees slightly bent in a quarter squat.
+As a result, you can avoid arching or rounding your back by stacking your spine over your pelvis.
 In addition to keeping your chest up and your hips back, you should maintain a neutral spine.

 How to Anchor A Battle Rope?